Natural Ways to Clean Your Bathroom Without Chemicals

-Large corporations are quick to tell us that the only way to clean our bathrooms thoroughly is to use shop bought cleaners ladened with chemicals.
-But underneath the pine scented aromas are a ton of hazzard warnings.
+Large corporations are quick to tell us that the only way to clean our bathrooms thoroughly is to use shop-bought cleaners ladened with chemicals.
+But underneath the pine-scented aromas are a ton of hazard warnings.
 Surely this can’t be good for us, or the environment?

 Can I achieve a clean bathroom without chemicals?

-Well the good news is, is that you can achieve a clean bathroom without using a toxic cocktail of chemicals.
-And with sustainability, natural living and the environment on our minds, more and more people are turning to natural, chemical free methods of cleaning their bathrooms in 2019.
+Well, the good news is, is that you can achieve a clean bathroom without using a toxic cocktail of chemicals.
+And with sustainability, natural living and the environment on our minds, more and more people are turning to natural, chemical-free methods of cleaning their bathrooms.

 How To Clean Your Bathroom Without Chemicals

 Your naturally derived cleaning arsenal should definitely include two of the main dirt busting ingredients which are: baking soda and white vinegar.
 The only other things you need are some micro fibre cloths and a bit of elbow grease!
 It really is THAT simple.